-Anita Maddali teaches immigration law and constitutional law, and directs the NIU College of Law legal clinic.
+Professor Maddali teaches immigration and constitutional law, and directs the NIU College of Law legal clinic.

-Prior to joining NIU, Professor Maddali was an Equal Justice Works fellow and later clinic professor at Northwestern University School of Law’s Children and Family Justice Center.
+Prior to joining NIU, Professor Maddali was an Equal Justice Works fellow and later clinical professor at Northwestern University School of Law’s Children and Family Justice Center.
 She represented women and unaccompanied minors fleeing persecution from Latin American, African and Middle Eastern countries.
-She also developed a clinical course focused on the representation of undocumented minors with delinquency issues.
 Additionally, Professor Maddali litigated education, employment discrimination and immigration cases for the Mexican American Legal Defense and Educational Fund and developed a poverty law clinic while working as a visiting clinical professor at DePaul University College of Law.
+Professor Maddali served as member of the Board of Directors for the Young Center for Immigrant Children’s Rights from 2015-2021 and as Vice Chair for the last three years of her term.

 - Padilla v.
-Kentucky: A New Chapter in Supreme Court Jurisprudence on Whether Deportation Constitutes Punishment for Lawful Permanent Residents? , 61 Am.
-U. L. Rev. 1 (2011), cited in State v.
-Frensel Gaitan, 209 N.J.339 (New Jersey 2012).
+Kentucky: A New Chapter in Supreme Court Jurisprudence on Whether Deportation Constitutes Punishment for Lawful Permanent Residents?, 61 Am.
+U. L. Rev. 1 (2011). (also available in SSRN)

 - The RAISE Act Undermines American Values, Youth Circulations Blog, Aug.
 21, 2017.